CodexofWisdom/DisappearRainmeter/README.md

 Feel free to use this code however you like, as long as you give credit to myself and Fawxy (creater or MouseXY) where applicable.

 Enjoy!

+Installation guide:

+0.)
+To use this menu, you are required to have Rainmeter installed (https://www.rainmeter.net/).
+1.)
+Download the repository at https://github.com/CodexofWisdom/DisappearRainmeter.
+2.)
+Extract the downloaded archive.
+3.)
+Copy the extracted 'Disappearing Menu' folder to the Rainmeter 'Skins' folder (DEFAULT: 'C:\Users\%USERNAME%\Documents\Rainmeter\Skins').
+4.)
+Copy the DLL files in the downloaded 'Plugins' folder to your Rainmeter 'Plugins' folder (DEFAULT: 'C:\Program Files\Rainmeter\Plugins').
+5.)
+If you changed the default installation location of Rainmeter (DEFAULT: 'C:\Program Files\Rainmeter'), you will need to edit the EXE file, which is done by editing and compiling the AHK file included.
+Compiling AHK files requires Autohotkey (https://autohotkey.com/).
+6.)
+To enable the skin, open the 'Manage skin' window in Rainmeter and load the 'Disappearing Menu' skin by selecting 'menu.ini' inside the skin's folder and pressing LOAD.
+To change the paths of programs, press the EDIT button to open the INI file.
+7.)
+Make sure the skin's settings are set as on the following pictures: http://prntscr.com/g4fa8g, http://prntscr.com/g4fagl.
+8.)
+Now launch the extracted EXE file to disable the Windows key's default action and set it as the hotkey for opening the menu.
+If you want to choose a different hotkey, you will once again need to edit the AHK file and compile it.
+9.)
+If you wish to load the menu on Windows startup, place the EXE file inside the Windows Startup folder ('C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup') and make sure that it is enabled, alongside Rainmeter, to launch on startup in the Task Manager or 'msconfig' in older versions of Windows.

+Video guide coming soon.